Load Balancing and Scale-Out Architectures

 They can also be used to balance traffic between different geographic locations.
 Load balancers are typically configured to use round-robin, least connection, or source-IP affinity algorithms to determine how to distribute traffic.
 They can also be configured to use health checks to ensure that only healthy servers receive traffic.
 By distributing the load across multiple servers, the load balancer helps reduce the risk of server failure and improve overall system performance.

 Load balancers operate at different Open Systems Interconnection ( OSI ) Layers from one data center to another; joint operation is between Layer 4 and Layer 7.
 The load balance function becomes the virtual representation of the application.
 Internal applications are represented by a virtual IP address ( VIP ).
-VIP acts as a front-end serving external clients’ requests.
-Data centers hosts-unique applications with different requirements.
-Therefore load balancing and scalability will vary depending on what applications are housed.
+VIP acts as a front-end service to external clients’ requests.
+Data centers host unique applications with different requirements.
+Therefore, load balancing and scalability will vary depending on the housed applications.

-For example, every application is unique concerning the number of sockets, TCP connections ( short-lived or long-lived ), idle time-out, and activities in each session regarding packets per second.
-Therefore, understanding the application structure and protocols is one of the most critical elements in determining how to scale load balancer and design an effective load-balancing solution.
-Let us examine Direct Server Return as the first example.
+For example, every application is unique regarding the number of sockets, TCP connections ( short-lived or long-lived ), idle time-out, and activities in each session regarding packets per second.
+Therefore, understanding the application structure and protocols is one of the most critical elements in determining how to scale the load balancer and design an effective load-balancing solution.

 Before you proceed, you may find the following post helpful: